solangek/bullsandcows/README.md

-# Getting Started with Create React App
+# A React App based on states and props only

+School solution of the Hadassah College React course, 2023.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).